nlamirault/go-scaleway/README.md

         $ make build

+* Launch unit tests :

+        $ make test

+* Check code coverage for project or specific package :

+        $ make coverage
+        $ make covoutput pkg=github.com/nlamirault/go-onlinelabs/commands

-* It make the build inside of a Docker container and the compiled binaries will appear in the project directory on the host.
-By default, it will run a build which cross-compiles binaries for a variety of architectures and operating systems.
+* For a new release, it will run a build which cross-compiles binaries for a variety of architectures and operating systems:

-        $ make build-all
-        $ make build-linux
+        $ make release

 ## License